teksi/district_heating/docs/en/user-guide/index.rst

 TWW User Guide
 ===============

-This represents a guide on how to collect data in TWW (digitizing), edit existing data and use various tools like length profile, network following and plan plotting.
+This represents a guide on how to collect data in TDH (digitizing), edit existing data.

 .. toctree::
    :maxdepth: 3